How will England do at T20 World Cup? Nasser Hussain, Eoin Morgan and Michael Atherton make tournament predictions

 EOIN: I was initially going to go for a spinner and say Adil Rashid or Rashid Khan but the weather could negate the spin aspect a touch.
 I think the ball will really skid on and so I am going to say a seamer.
 There are about five you could pick but I will go for Mark Wood.

 ATHERS: You are looking at new-ball wicket-takers, so someone like Shaheen Shah Afridi, who is back fit and has his in-swinging yorker going if the warm-up against Afghanistan is to go by.
-Wood and, if West Indies qualify for round two, Alzarri Joseph are contenders.
-If I went for one, I would say Shaheen.
+Wood is also a contender but if I went for one, I would say Shaheen.

 NASSER: Definitely Suryakumar.
 This is his first major ICC event where he is in absolutely phenomenal nick.
 He is a real 360-degree batter, the way he manoeuvres the ball is fantastic.